petite-et-dabitur-vobis/MScThesis/README.md

 I'll have two folders: one will hold the version I had the day I submitted my thesis (without any change); the other will have improved code, done after the submission.

+Agda version as of the submission date was 2.6.1.3.

 The version submitted in 30/9/2022 has the following files:

 ### Types.agda